eprochasson/scrobble/README.md

 1. `npm install -g meteorite` (if not already installed)
 2. `mrt`

 should do the trick.
-The first start is quite slow as it needs the dictionary in the database.
+The first start is quite slow as it needs to load the dictionary in the database.

 ## Demo

-A live demo is available on [http://scrobble.meteor.com]
+A live demo is available on http://scrobble.meteor.com

 ## License stuff